KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 How you handle feature requests is up to you, there are various ways projects handle them:

 * Let people submit features as issues, and label them as feature request.
 This way other users can easily find them using the search, and upvote them
 * Have a separate page where users can submit and upvote feature requests
 * Don’t accept new features, and feature freeze your project

 There are very interesting conversations when you close feature requests:

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_58900efa3a04116aa6e7b999_1485836029092__img.png_)

 Being in the public spotlight

 As a maintainer you are under big pressure when dealing with those kinds of situations.
 Depending on the conversation, people can tweet screenshots,[you might land on HackerNews](https://news.ycombinator.com/item?id=11245652)or cause a shitstorm, causing hundreds of comments by random people on the internet.
 This distraction leads to many maintainers leaving feature requests open and unanswered, and not dealing with them altogether.

 Due to the pressure of having 100% of your activities (both code and conversations) in public, lots of open source maintainers burn out.
-You can find hundreds of blog articles about software developers sharing their story (most recently “[Dear JavaScript](https://medium.com/@thejameskyle/dear-javascript-7e14ffcae36c#.imt9j3rxi)”).
+You can find hundreds of blog articles about software developers sharing their story (most recently "[Dear JavaScript](https://medium.com/@thejameskyle/dear-javascript-7e14ffcae36c#.imt9j3rxi)").

 Reviewing external PRs

 As a maintainer you often have the responsibility to decide what you merge into your project’s code base, and what to reject.
 Very often these are very difficult decisions, which might hurt other people.
 When merging code changes that introduce new features or options, the maintainers have to consider the long-term effect of this change:

 * The feature has to be supported in future releases.
 * The feature has to be tested with all future changes.
 * When the feature breaks, very often the project maintainer has to fix it, unless the original author is still available.

-* Many users aren’t aware of this, and sometimes people get offended on GitHub when you say “No” to a new flag or option.
+* Many users aren’t aware of this, and sometimes people get offended on GitHub when you say "No" to a new flag or option.

 In general, reviewing and testing a pull request, takes almost as much time as writing the code for it.
 As a maintainer you have goals for your project, and work towards them.
 By receiving external pull requests without any prior discussion on a GitHub issue or mailing list, you have to pause what you currently worked on, to review and test this change without the same context or motivation that the PR author has.